ronin-rb/ronin-rb.github.io/site/resources/using_ronin_web.md

 The [Ronin Web](http://ronin.rubyforge.org/docs/ronin-web/) library provides support for Web Scraping and Spidering functionality in Ronin.

-Before we can use this library in the Ronin Console, we must first install the library.
+Before we can use this library in the Ronin Ruby Console, we must first install the library.
 To install the Ronin Web library used in this guide, simply run the following command:

     $ sudo gem install ronin-web

-To start the Ronin Console, with ronin-web pre-loaded, simply run the `ronin-web` command:
+To start the Ronin Ruby Console, with ronin-web pre-loaded, simply run the `ronin-web` command:

     $ ronin-web